dschanoeh/HealthBuddy/README.md

 or more services and generates alerts in case these queries fail.

 It supports:
+* Notifications via:
   * Microsoft Teams channel webhooks
+  * Pushover
 * Optional Basic Auth
 * Operation through an HTTP proxy
 * A configurable list of acceptable status codes